-After some trial and error we found out that in many cases with the sort of weak and small back lighting we used we need to place the light very close to the subject and put the background on top or very close to the back-light in order to get an interesting background.
-In order to get an interesting background we played around with dozens of materials (from color papers to leafs and flowers).
-Some looked better than others and some where more comfortable to work with (flowers for example wither very quickly so you can use them typically for a very short period of time).
+After some trial and error, we found out that in many cases with the sort of weak and small backlighting we used we need to place the light very close to the subject and put the background on top or very close to the back-light in order to get an interesting background.
+In order to get an interesting background, we played around with dozens of materials (from color papers to leaves and flowers).
+Some looked better than others and some were more comfortable to work with (flowers, for example, wither very quickly so you can use them typically for a very short period of time).
 Aphids on a color flower appear to be fairly interesting, but not every subject can be shot on a flower and not every object we can or want to shoot from above (which is the way we shot aphids).

 Now we reach the most intricate part of super macro photography – positioning our subject.
 This is indeed a complex problem and there are no real magic tricks here.
 When we are trying to position a subject which is a few millimeters across (at best) our fingers – with all their amazing sensitivity – turn into awkward giant claws (a good but somewhat unpleasant analogy will be to think that our fingers are just like a forklift trying to lift a baby).
 To counter this problem we tested all sorts of solutions including a wooden pick, a piece of paper (surprisingly efficient in picking up small creatures), and even a tiny watchmaker screwdriver, as well as many other improvised tools.
 Our bottom line is that none of them is truly ideal for the job of handling tiny objects.

 Hard drive head – notice the black background (Credit: Iddo Genuth)